Jason-D123/comp122-s23/README.md

 # COMP122 Overview
 #### Version: Spring 2023

 This repository provides you with material associated with COMP122.
 During the semester, the professor will be adding additional information to this repository.
-As such, you will need to regularly perform a PULL operation to obtain the most up-to-date information.
+As such, you will need to regularly perform a `git pull`operation to obtain the most up-to-date information.

-In addition to the class-material repository, you will also need to clone a number of other repositories.
+In addition to this class-material repository, you will also need to clone a number of other repositories.
 This other repositories are primarily associated   All of this material are organized within a predefined file hierarchy for organizational purposes.
-The administrative/README.md file describes this structure.

-This README.md file provides you with an overview of this structure, as well as, a set of tasks to perform to get ready for this semester.
+This README.md file provides you with an overview of this structure, key information, and a set of tasks to perform to get ready for this semester.

+---
-## Canonical Root: \~/classes/comp122
+## Canonical Root: $HOME/classes/comp122
   * Important documents: reposited from various subdirector
     - introduction.md: Introductory Information for this class
     - assignments.md: Living document enumerating class assignments